Fatal crash, gunfire interrupt teenager’s funeral procession

 Two episodes of gunfire followed the crash, wounding at least one person.

-A marked police cruiser was leading the procession through Akron Thursday afternoon when the collision occurred.
+A marked police cruiser was leading the procession through Akron on Thursday afternoon when the collision occurred.

-Seconds after the crash, a gunshot rang out, and a man who was driving another vehicle involved ran off and has not been found, police said.
-It wasn’t clear who fired.
+Seconds after the crash, a gunshot rang out, and a man who was driving another involved vehicle ran off and has not been found, police said.
+It wasn’t clear who fired the shot.

 Authorities said they were looking into whether a third vehicle was involved.
-A 19-year-old suffered a non-life-threatening gunshot wound, and investigators were trying to determine his role, if any, in the crash.
+A 19-year-old suffered a gunshot wound not considered life-threatening, and investigators were trying to determine his role, if any, in the crash.

-Complicating the investigation was a second shooting that occurred minutes later within sight of the crash scene.
-More than a dozen shots were fired, but authorities said no one was injured in that incident and the two shootings appeared to be unrelated.
+Complicating the investigation was a second shooting that occurred minutes later, within sight of the crash scene.
+More than a dozen shots were fired, but authorities said that no one was injured in that gunfire and that the two shootings appeared to be unrelated.

-Officials identified the boy who was killed as Tymar Allen, of Akron, and an autopsy performed Friday by the Summit County Medical Examiner’s Office determined that he died from blunt force injuries suffered in the crash.
+Officials identified the 12-year-old killed in the crash as Tymar Allen, of Akron, and an autopsy Friday determined he died of blunt force injuries suffered in the crash.
 His brother remained hospitalized Friday.
 His name and the extent of his injuries have not been disclosed.

 It wasn’t clear what ties the boys or anyone else involved in the crash may have had with the 17-year-old boy for whom the procession was held.